 Students learning “English as a Second Language” (ESL) may use a book nontechnical dictionary between their native language and English.
 A student may use the dictionary only the first time that he/she takes the AMC 10/AMC 12.
 The dictionary must be given to the contest manager to examine and retain for the 24-hour period preceding the contest.

 This year we are offering both the AMC A and AMC B contests.

-Brennan Hall is building #16 on these maps of campus.
-Parents who are waiting for their child to finish the contest might want to in or near the Starbucks in the DeNaples Center (building #38 on the map).
-Northern Light is also an excellent coffee shop within walking distance.
+The DeNaples Center is building #38 and Brennan Hall is building #16 on these maps of campus.
+Parents who are waiting for their child to finish the contest might want to in or near the Starbucks in the DeNaples Center.
+Adezzo and Northern Light are also an excellent coffee shop within walking distance.
 The contest is 75 minutes long.
 We will provide scratch paper and yellow No.2 pencils for all students but students may prefer to bring their own writing utensils and erasers as well.